-The operation of all pedals must never be impaired by objects or floor mats.
+The operation and freedom of movement of all pedals must never be impaired by objects or floor mats.

 - Ensure that you can always press the accelerator, brake and clutch pedals unimpaired to the floor. - Ensure that the pedals can return unimpaired to their initial positions.